Parrots and ravens are among the world’s most talented talking bird species.

-Parrots are revered as the best talking birds, and that’s because they are able to amass extensive vocabularies.
-African grey parrots can say up to 1,000 words, whereas ravens can say around 100 words on average.
-Ravens are better at mimicking sounds, such as car alarms and animal calls.
-Like parrots, they can produce various noises due to the syrinx, which is their vocal organ.
+Parrots are revered as the best talking birds because they can amass extensive vocabularies.
+Some African greys can say up to 1,000 words, while ravens can say around 100 words.

-Despite the fact parrots and ravens are birds, they’re from different families.
-Parrots belong to the order Psittaciformes, while ravens are corvids.
-That being said, their speaking abilities aren’t too dissimilar, and they’re among the most intelligent birds – with corvids marginally ahead in terms of overall smartness.
+Their speaking abilities aren’t dissimilar, and they’re among the most intelligent birds, with corvids marginally ahead in terms of overall smartness.

 Why Can Ravens and Parrots Talk?

-Both parts work in tandem and are connected via a neural circuit known as the medial spiriform.
-This neural highway transfers information between the cerebellum and cortex and enables both bird species to:
+Both parts of the brain work in tandem and are connected via a neural circuit called the medial spiriform.
+This neural highway transfers information between the cerebellum and cortex, enabling them to:

-Even though ravens and parrots don’t have teeth, lips, and vocal cords – all of which enable humans to speak – they have a syrinx instead of a larynx (the human voice box).
+Even though ravens and parrots don’t have teeth, lips, or vocal cords – all of which enable humans to speak – they have a syrinx rather than a larynx (human voice box).

-Current Biology also found that birds change the frequency of the sound they produce using their tongues.
-This is called “lingual articulation.”
-Alongside tongues, parrots and ravens use their beaks to shape the sounds they make.
+Current Biology found that birds change the frequency of the sound they produce using their tongues, called “lingual articulation.”
+Alongside tongues, parrots and ravens use their beaks to shape sounds.

-While most birds have a syrinx, it differs between them.
-This means that parrots and ravens likely have slightly different organs.
-Similarly, both species mimic sounds they hear rather than actually talking.
-The sounds sound very similar to what we recognize, which is why we believe ravens and humans can “talk.”
+While most birds have a syrinx, it differs between birds, which means parrots and ravens have slightly different organs.
+Similarly, both species mimic the sounds they hear.

 Are Ravens Related to Parrots?

-While ravens and parrots are both bird species, they belong to different bird orders consisting of:
+While ravens and parrots are both bird species, they belong to different orders consisting of:

-- Psittaciformes: containing 398 species, including the Psittacoidea (true parrots), the Strigopoidea (New Zealand parrots), and the Cacatuoidea (cockatoos).
+- Psittaciformes: Contains 400+ species, including the Psittacoidea (true parrots), the Strigopoidea (New Zealand parrots), and the Cacatuoidea (cockatoos).

-They also look noticeably different, as ravens have longer, straighter beaks that ultimately cause them to create different sounds to parrots, which have shorter, hookbill-shaped beaks.
+They look noticeably different, as ravens have longer, straighter beaks that enable them to make different sounds to parrots with shorter, hookbill-shaped beaks.

 Can Ravens Talk Like Parrots?

-Similarly, not all ravens and parrots are hard-wired to speak.
-While many can, it all depends on their personalities and how they interact with humans.
+Similarly, not all ravens and parrots are hardwired to speak.
+While many can, it depends on their personalities and interactions with humans.
 Since parrots are more commonly kept as captive pets, they’re naturally better at talking than most ravens.

 As well as their impressive talking abilities, ravens have a talent for mimicking sounds, such as:

-They also make several different calls that vary from low, gurgling croaks to harsh sounds.
-The most common sound ravens make is a gurgling croak that rises in pitch from the back of the throat.
-This sound can be heard for over a mile, and they produce it in response to other ravens they hear.
+Ravens make a gurgling croak that rises in pitch from the back of the throat.
+This sound can be heard for over a mile, and they produce it in response to other ravens.

 Are Ravens or Parrots Smarter?

-According to Discover Magazine, a researcher from the University of Vienna challenged a group of parrots and corvids to solve various puzzles in order to earn food placed in a plastic box.
-They could do this in four ways:
+According to Discover Magazine, a researcher from the University of Vienna challenged a group of parrots and corvids to solve puzzles to earn food in a plastic box.
+They could do this in 4 ways:

-- Opening a window and put their head in the box
+- Opening a window and putting their head in the box.

-This doesn’t prove that either species is more intelligent – it shows that they approach tasks differently.
-Both achieved similar success in the task.
+This doesn’t prove that either species is more intelligent.
+Rather, it shows they approach tasks differently, yet both had similar success levels.

-That being said, no parrot has been able to pass the mirror test.
-Neither have ravens, but the Eurasian magpie, which is part of the corvid family the same as ravens, is the only non-mammal to have passed.
-Not even primates have been able to achieve this.
+No parrot has been able to pass the mirror test.
+Neither have ravens, but the Eurasian magpie (part of the corvid family) is the only non-mammal to have passed it.
+Not even primates have been successful.

-While ravens rarely talk better than parrots, it’s not entirely unfeasible when ravens have close access to humans.
-Both species can produce sounds that we can recognize, making them some of the world’s most intelligent animals.
+While ravens rarely talk better than parrots, it’s not unfeasible when ravens have close access to humans.
+Both species produce sounds we recognize, so they’re among the world’s most intelligent animals.